Agoric/dapp-agoric-basics/README.md

 To follow more detailed tutorial, go [here](https://docs.agoric.com/guides/getting-started/tutorial-dapp-agoric-basics.html).

+## Testing

+To perform unit tests:
+-run the command `yarn test` in the root directory.
+To perform end to end test
+-run the command `yarn test:e2e` in the root directory.

 ## Contributing: Development, Testing

 The UI is a React app started with the [vite](https://vitejs.dev/) `react-ts` template.